adrianamge/adrianamge/README.md

 - 👋 Hi, I’m @adrianamge
-- 👀 I’m interested in Full stack development
+- 👀 I’m interested in Full stack development, DataScience, Machine Learning and AI
 - 🌱 I’m currently learning computer science at USIU
 - 💞️ I’m looking to collaborate on javascript
 - 📫 How to reach me amgeadrian@gmail.com